-This information is for grantholders based in UK and Irish organisations.
-Different rules apply if you're based in any other country.
+This information is for grantholders based in UK and Irish universities.
+Different rules may apply if you're based anywhere else.
 If you are, contact us for advice.

 If you are applying for a grant, you should read the 'What we offer' section on the relevant scheme webpage to see which costs you can ask for.